henrychris/obsidian-softwareeng/docs/Projects/Airtime P2P Market.md

 ```

 2. A buyer sees this on the `Buy` page and chooses to accept the offer.
 An offer can only be accepted if the buyer has sufficient balance.
 The `Order` status becomes **`InEscrow`**.
-3. An escrow wallet is generated and funds move from the buyer's wallet to the escrow account.
+3. An `Escrow` wallet is generated and funds move from the buyer's wallet to the escrow account.
 The escrow wallet has this structure:
 ```
 TransactionReference: "",
 BuyerId: "",